kadolor/wvs/README.md

 ### Supported workflow

-WVS converts comma-separated values (CSV) files to contextually aware 3D images.
+WVS converts comma-separated values (CSV) to contextually aware 3D images.

 For example, WVS can discern that the following coordinates are for a hiking trail in Tokyo, Japan.